Facebook Twitter LinkedIn youtube

 People with confirmed measles are infectious from 4 days before rash onset to 4 days after the appearance of the rash.
 Virus from an infected person can remain in the air or on surfaces for up to 2 hours after a the infected person has left the space.

 Airborne precautions should be used for patients with confirmed or suspected measles.
 HCWs are to wear a fit-tested, seal-checked N95 (or an equivalent or higher protection) respirator when providing care to a patient with suspect or confirmed measles, regardless of the immunity/vaccination status of the HCW.
-Caregivers and visitors should be restricted to essential persons and should also wear respirators.
+Additional personal protective equipment such as gloves, gown and eye protection may be added as required based on a point-of-care risk assessment (PCRA) per Routine Practices.

 For more information on IPAC measures refer to: